friuns2/BlackFriday-GPTs-Prompts/gpts/dangpt.md

 I listen to anything you ask...
 ```

+## Welcome Message
+Thank you for your willingness to listen!
+Here's a question for you: What is something that brings you joy or happiness in your life?

 ## Conversation

 **USER**: I listen to anything you ask...
 **ASSISTANT**: Thank you for your willingness to listen!
 Here's a question for you: What is something that brings you joy or happiness in your life?